Endometriosis Specialist in South Miami, FL

 Endometriosis is a condition that occurs in women when the inner uterus lining starts to grow outside of the uterus, often behind the uterus, on the bowels, or on the bladder.
-In most cases, endometriosis develops in other pelvic organs, but it can grow anywhere in your body.
-The displaced tissue continues to thicken, breaks down and bleeds along with your menstrual cycle.
-With no way out of your body, the displaced tissue gets trapped and irritates the surrounding tissue.
-Endometriosis sufferers in Miami also get scars, and your pelvic tissue and organs may stick to each other.
+In most cases, endometriosis develops in the pelvic region, but it can grow anywhere in the body.
+The displaced tissue continues to thicken, break down, and bleed in accordance with a woman’s menstrual cycle.
+With no way to exit the body, the displaced tissue often becomes trapped and irritates any surrounding tissue.
+Endometriosis sufferers also frequently experience scarring of the uterus, and their pelvic tissue and organs may start to join with one other.
 Endometriosis is most commonly diagnosed among women in their 30s and 40s, but the onset of the condition typically starts during reproductive years.
 It’s also estimated that nearly 11% of American women ages 15-44 have this condition.

 Our expert gynecologists in South Miami can help diagnose your symptoms as endometriosis and determine the best treatment for you.

-The most common symptoms that Miami women experience if they have endometriosis include pain, spotting in between periods, heavy periods, infertility, and digestive problems.
-Not all women experience symptoms, but pain is the most common symptom and can be:
+The most common symptoms that women experience if they have endometriosis include pain, spotting in between periods, heavy periods, infertility, and digestive problems.
+Not all women experience symptoms, but pain is the most common symptom that can present itself as:

 Painful menstrual cramps